-13. DEBT:
+12. DEBT:

-On October 30, 2020, the Company and certain material domestic subsidiaries entered into Amendment No. 1 (the "Amendment") to its credit agreement (as amended, the "Credit Agreement"), dated as of August 2, 2018, by and among the Company, certain material domestic subsidiaries as co-borrowers and guarantors, Wells Fargo Bank, National Association ("Wells Fargo Bank"), as Agent, letter of credit issuer and swing line lender, and certain lenders party thereto.
-Our obligations under the Credit Agreement are guaranteed by the guarantors and secured by a first priority lien on certain assets of the Company and certain material domestic subsidiaries, including inventory, accounts receivable, cash deposits, certain insurance proceeds, real estate, fixtures and certain intellectual property.
-The Credit Agreement provides for a five-year asset-based senior secured revolving loan ("ABL") and letter of credit facility of up to \$285.0 million, maturing October 30, 2025.
-The interest rate applicable to the ABL is equal to 2.25% (subject to increase to 2.50% based upon average quarterly excess availability under the ABL), with a LIBOR floor of 75 basis points.
-The Credit Agreement also provides for a \$15.0 million first-in last-out loan ("FILO").
-The interest rate applicable to the FILO is equal to, at the Company's option, either a base rate, determined by reference to the federal funds rate, or a LIBOR with a floor of 75 basis points, plus in each case an interest rate margin of 4.5%.
-The Company expects borrowings to be at a LIBOR, plus an interest rate margin 4.5%.
-The FILO includes a prepayment penalty equal to 1.0% in the first year, 0.5% in the second year and none thereafter.
-The FILO can only be prepaid if there are no outstanding borrowings under the ABL.
-In addition, the Company will pay a commitment fee per annum on the unused portion of the commitments under the Credit Agreement.
+On February 2, 2022, the Company and certain material domestic subsidiaries entered into Amendment No. 2 (the "Amendment") to its credit agreement (as amended, the "Credit Agreement") originally entered into on August 2, 2018 and amended October 30, 2020, by and among the Company, certain material domestic subsidiaries as co-borrowers and guarantors, Wells Fargo Bank, National Association ("Wells Fargo Bank"), as Agent, letter of credit issuer and swing line lender, and certain lenders party thereto.
+Our obligations under the Credit Agreement are guaranteed by the guarantors and are secured by a first priority lien on certain assets of the Company and certain material domestic subsidiaries, including inventory, accounts receivable, cash deposits, certain insurance proceeds, real estate, fixtures and certain intellectual property.
+The Credit Agreement provides for a five-year asset-based senior secured revolving loan ("ABL") and letter of credit facility of up to \$285.0 million, maturing February 2, 2027.
+The interest rate applicable to Term Secured Overnight Financing Rate ("SOFR") Loans drawn under the ABL is equal to Term SOFR plus 1.60% (subject to a further decrease to Term SOFR plus 1.35% or an increase to Term SOFR plus 1.85% based upon average quarterly excess availability under the ABL).
+The Credit Agreement also provides for a \$15.0 million first-in last-out ("FILO") loan.
+The interest rate applicable to the FILO is equal to Term SOFR plus 3.60% (subject to a further decrease to Term SOFR plus 3.35% or an increase to Term SOFR plus 3.85% based on average quarterly excess availability under the FILO).
+However, for any ABL or FILO with a SOFR interest rate period of six months, the interest rate applicable to the ABL and FILO is increased by 30 basis points.

 The Credit Agreement contains customary representations, warranties, and affirmative covenants, as well as customary negative covenants, that, among other things restrict, subject to certain exceptions, the ability of the Company and certain of its domestic subsidiaries to: (i) incur liens, (ii) make investments, (iii) issue or incur additional indebtedness, (iv) undergo significant corporate changes, including mergers and acquisitions, (v) make dispositions, (vi) make restricted payments, (vii) prepay other indebtedness and (viii) enter into certain other restrictive agreements.
 The Company may pay cash dividends and repurchase shares under its share buyback program, subject to certain thresholds of available borrowings based upon the lesser of the aggregate amount of commitments under the Credit Agreement and the borrowing base, determined after giving effect to any such transaction or payment, on a pro forma basis.
+In addition, the Company must pay a commitment fee per annum on the unused portion of the commitments under the Credit Agreement.

-As of January 29, 2022, our outstanding debt consisted of \$99.0 million in net borrowings under the Credit Agreement.
+As of January 28, 2023, our outstanding debt consisted of \$49.0 million in net borrowings were outstanding under the Credit Agreement.
 Availability under the Credit Agreement is determined based upon a monthly borrowing base calculation which includes eligible credit card receivables, real estate and inventory, less outstanding borrowings, letters of credit and certain designated reserves.
-As of January 29, 2022, the available additional borrowing capacity under the Credit Agreement was approximately \$167.3 million, inclusive of \$29.3 million of excess availability.
-The \$99.0 million in net borrowings includes a \$106.5 million draw on our facility on March 18, 2020 in response to store closures due to the pandemic, partially offset by a \$50.0 million payment made in fiscal 2021.
-As of January 29, 2022, deferred financing costs of \$3.5 million was outstanding related to the Credit Agreement, and is presented in other current assets in the accompanying consolidated balance sheets.
+As of January 28, 2023, the available additional borrowing capacity under the Credit Agreement was approximately \$219 million, inclusive of the current loan cap of \$28 million.

+As of January 28, 2023, deferred financing costs of \$3.3 million was outstanding related to the Credit Agreement, and is presented in other current assets in the accompanying consolidated balance sheets.